Linux GPIO Programming

 Overvoltage, overcurrent, and short circuits are strictly prohibited, as any damage to the pins is irreparable.

 GPIO function requires BIOS support.
-Please ensure that the BIOS version used by your LattePanda Mu module is S70NC1R200-8G/16G-A or higher.
+Please ensure that the BIOS version used by your LattePanda Mu module is S70NC1R200-8G-A or the 16G variant or the SATA variant (Build Date: 2025/12/19) or higher.

-If you are using an older version such as LP-BS-S70NC1R200-SR/DR-B, please refer to the Update BIOS Firmware section to complete a BIOS update.
+If you are using an older version such as LP-BS-S70NC1R200-SR-B, please refer to the Update BIOS Firmware section to complete a BIOS update.

 Switch Multiplexed Pins to GPIO Mode¶